 It might not have set the world alight when it released at the start of the Switch's life, and it may have worked better as a pack-in title to showcase the unique features of the console and its Joy-Con controllers, but when played with a group of friends or family members 1-2-Switch is a proper hoot.
 What it lacks in longevity it makes up for with the sort of accessible social appeal that made Wii Sports a living room tradition for so many households all over the world.
 This really is a party game - as in it requires the context of a social gathering to work properly - and if you've only tried it as a solo player we entirely understand if you found it underwhelming.
 In a group context, though, it really shines and if you can find it for a reasonable price, it's well worth a go.
 You always fancied trying that HD rumble ice cube trick, didn't you?

 One person's got a bomb which needs diffusing while the rest have a printed (yes, an actual physical printout) manual with all the instructions you need to disarm the explosive.
 Keep Talking And Nobody Explodes is an absolute nail-biter of a party game.
-Obviously, you'll need to have the manual prepared beforehand - it's possible to use a digital version, but the game is far better then there's random sheets of A4 flying around as you frantically search for the info you need.
-And, of course, you'll need to be in a condition to read to play this one, so it really depends on the sort of party you're throwing (and it's probably wouldn't go down so well with little ones).
-Too many fizzy drinks can make negotiating the written word exceptionally challenging, and when it's a race against the clock you don't want to let the team down because you can't focus on the page numbers.
+Obviously, you'll need to have the manual prepared beforehand - it's possible to use a PDF, but the game is far better then there's random sheets of A4 flying around as you frantically search for the info you need.
+This probably wouldn't go down so well with small children as reading it required.
+With that in mind, you'll need to be in a condition to read while playing this one, so it really depends on the sort of party you're throwing.
+Too many fizzy drinks can make negotiating the written word challenging, and when it's a race against the clock you don't want to let the team down because you can't focus on the page numbers.
 Otherwise, this is a blast.

 Runbow is a great example of a party game that can cater to solo and multiplayer preferences alike, and almost certainly deserves a cheeky purchase on Switch.
 It's a party platforming game where the background regularly cycles through different colours, and all platforms that match this colour will disappear until it changes again.
 It's great fun, with presentation to die for, and unlocking Nindie heroes through a really nicely put together adventure mode is the icing on the cake.
 However, the real beauty of Runbow as a multiplayer party game is that it supports up to 8 players, so the more the merrier (provided you've got the requisite number of controllers).